 Car insurance can be a pain in the neck to understand, but failing to do so can cost you big bucks.
-Not all policies are the same, and small changes can equate to big savings.
+Not all policies are the same, and small changes can add up to big savings.

 1. Increase your deductible

-You can save 10 percent to 15 percent on comprehensive and collision coverage by raising your deductible from $250 to $1,000.
 Afraid you won’t be able to meet that amount if you’re involved in a car accident?
-Create an emergency fund to cover the cost so that if you file a claim you will not have to wreck your budget.
+Create an emergency fund to cover the cost.

 2. Choose the pay-as-you-drive option